chensoul/endler-hugo/exampleSite/content/posts/building-personal-website.md

 slug: "building-personal-website"
 date: 2024-09-10
 tags: ["web-development", "hugo", "design", "personal-branding", "project"]
-excerpt: "A complete walkthrough of building a personal website from scratch, including design decisions, technical choices, and deployment strategies."
-comments: true
 ---

 Creating a personal website is one of the best investments you can make as a developer.
 It's your digital home, portfolio, and creative outlet all in one.